The Colisée: History

-Firland Management, which had acquired the Colisee from the City of Lewiston in 2008, bought the Fighting Spirit in 2017 and rebranded the team as the Lewiston/Auburn Nordiques after the former professional team.
+Firland Management, which had acquired the Colisée from the City of Lewiston in 2008, bought the Fighting Spirit in 2017 and rebranded the team as the Lewiston/Auburn Nordiques after the former professional team.
 In 2019, Cain, Darryl Antonacci, and Nolan Howe were granted an expansion team in the Tier II junior North American Hockey League and named the team the Maine Nordiques.
 In March 2020, Antonacci agreed to purchase the Colisée and the Tier III Nordiques from Cain.
-Antonacci folded the Tier III junior team and replaced it with Tier I youth teams.
+Later that year, Antonacci folded the Tier III junior team and replaced it with Tier I youth teams.

 The naming rights to the venue were sold to Androscoggin Bank in 2006.
 In 2020, the rights expired, and the bank's name was removed from the venue the following year.

+On May 5, 2023, the North American Hockey League announced that Maine Nordiques owner Darryl Antonacci had sold the team to Shift Sports and Entertainment, LLC.
+The agreement included a five-year lease renewal at the Colisée.
+Shortly thereafter, the Nordiques agreed to terminate their five-year lease extension in order to facilitate a sale of the Colisée.
+A sale to Mill Town Sports and Entertainment was finalized in July 2025.
+Shortly thereafter, Mill Town Sports and Entertainment announced that they could not come to a lease extension with the Nordiques, citing unpaid bills from Shift Sports and Entertainment.
+The Nordiques will instead play the 2025–26 season at the Norway Savings Bank Arena in neighboring Auburn, Maine.
+Mill Town Sports and Entertainment subsequently moved their Eastern Hockey League team, the Boston Dukes, from Tewksbury, Massachusetts to Lewiston to play in the Colisée.
+Mill Town rebranded the Dukes to the Lewiston Maineiacs, and the new Maineiacs joined the United States Premier Hockey League's National Collegiate Development Conference.

 Other uses

 Ali vs. Liston fight

 On May 25, 1965, the Youth Center was the venue for the WBC heavyweight boxing championship rematch between 34-year old former champ Sonny Liston and 23-year-old reigning champion Muhammad Ali.
 It was at this fight that Sports Illustrated photographer Neil Leifer took what Time magazine has called the "perhaps the greatest sports photo of the century."